MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/7-service-health.md

-Azure IoT Hub integrates with [Azure Service Health](/azure/service-health/overview) to enable service-level health monitoring of the IoT Hub service and individual IoT hubs.
-Azure Service Health helps you monitor service-level events like outages and upgrades that may affect the availability of the IoT Hub service and your individual IoT hubs.
-You can also set up alerts to be notified when the status of the IoT Hub service or an IoT hub (instance) changes.
+Azure IoT Hub integrates with [Azure Service Health](/azure/service-health/overview) to enable service-level health monitoring of the Azure IoT Hub service and individual IoT hubs.
+Azure Service Health helps you monitor service-level events like outages and upgrades that may affect the availability of the Azure IoT Hub service and your individual IoT hubs.
+You can also set up alerts to be notified when the status of the Azure IoT Hub service or an Azure IoT hub (instance) changes.

 Azure Service Health is a combination of three smaller services:
 * Azure Resource Health
 * Azure Service Health
 * Azure status page

-The sections in this unit describe each service and its relationship to IoT Hub.
+The sections in this unit describe each service and its relationship to Azure IoT Hub.

-## Check IoT hub health with Azure Resource Health
+## Check Azure IoT hub health with Azure Resource Health

 Azure Resource Health is part of Azure Service Health and tracks the health of individual resources.
 You can check the health status of your IoT hub directly from the portal.